-An FSR is defined under section 1 of the Forest Act).1 Timber sale managers/DMs administer FSRs, and ensure that maintenance is carried out on them until the roads are either transferred to another jurisdiction or deactivated, discontinued and closed.
+An FSR is defined under the Forest Act (section 1).
+Timber sale managers/DMs administer FSRs, and ensure that maintenance is carried out on them until the roads are either transferred to another jurisdiction or deactivated, discontinued and closed.

 The FSRs that are solely the responsibility of the DM are not normally assessed in Board audits of forest companies or BC Timber Sales (BCTS).